-A 15% rate of SDLT may apply to the whole purchase price when residential property worth over £500,000 is acquired by a company or similar structure - although where the property is let on a commercial basis, or is acquired for development, the 15% rate doesn't apply and the normal SDLT rates apply.
+Companies pay higher rates than individuals on residential properties.
+A 15% rate of SDLT may apply to the whole purchase price when residential property worth over £500,000 is acquired by a company or similar structure.
+However, where the property is let on a commercial basis, or is acquired for development, the 15% rate doesn't apply and the normal SDLT rates apply.
+All corporate purchasers of residential property must pay the supplement to SDLT, LBTT or LTT mentioned above.

-There are some occasions when tax planning for houses is particularly important, such as on separation or divorce: typically, one spouse moves out but often continues to own half the house.
+There are some occasions when tax planning for homes is particularly important, such as on separation or divorce: typically, one spouse moves out but often continues to own half the property.
 The CGT exemption can be lost unless you are careful.

-Furnished Holiday Lettings (FHL) enjoy a number of special treatments:
+Furnished Holiday Lettings (FHL) enjoy some tax reliefs not available to normal residential lets: